 Gel ice pack

-A great addition to your kit bag if you have any sort of injury that could benefit from icing after play.
-Just don’t forget to cool them down the night before.
+A great addition to your kit bag if you have any sort of injury that could benefit from icing.
+Just remember to cool them down the night before.

 And finally… a decent kit bag to put it all in